Genevieve Keller Send E-mail.

 Join us to learn new ways to navigate the sometimes troubled waters of parenting.

-The intentions around this first introduction to compassionate parenting:
+The intentions around this first introduction to Compassionate Parenting are to:

-- Gather a community of parents and learn to lean into companionship and support.
+- Gather a community of parents and learn to lean into companionship and supportv

-Compassionate parenting is about meeting challenges with compassion for yourself and your child, focusing on connection and building trust that everyone's needs matter, turning power struggles into dilemmas.
+Compassionate parenting is about meeting challenges with compassion for yourself and your child, focusing on connection and building trust in the fact that everyone's needs matter; thereby turning power struggles into dilemmas.